 No. Biotechnology and pharmaceutical companies both produce medicines, but the medicines made by biotechnology companies are derived from living organisms while those made by pharmaceutical companies generally have a chemical basis.

 Yes.
-The volatile nature of biotech stocks means that while they can produce enormous gains, they can also be subject to significant losses if a drug fails to perform or come to market.
+The volatile nature of biotech stocks means that while they can produce enormous gains, they can also be subject to significant losses if a drug fails to be deemed safe.

 Browse all health stock guides